SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-01-japan-interlude.md

 so awful I just can't go in.)

 <img src="{{ site.baseurl }}/images/2025-02-01-japan-interlude-giant-carrots.jpg" width="300" height="400" alt="Giant carrots!" title="Giant carrots!" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-Also, no particularly obvious reason I'm fascinated by Japanese carrots.
+Also, for no particularly obvious reason, I'm fascinated by Japanese carrots.
 Look at these thick monsters!
 They're not _quite_ as thick as my wrist, but almost.
 I daydream about making a really nice stew with thick chunks of carrot, cooked slowly.